 piano/organ at King’s College School and The Leys School.

 After a career in teaching in Cambridge, Andrew Johnson (Secretary) now prints and publishes fine press books focussing on texts from the fifteenth to eighteenth centuries.
-His love of organs and their repertoire dates from childhood and he was closely involved in the project to renovate the fine Abbott and Smith organ at Our Lady and The English Martyrs Church, Cambridge.
+His love of organs and their repertoire dates from childhood and he was closely involved in the project to renovate the fine Abbott and Smith organ at Our Lady and The English Martyrs Church, Cambridge where he is Chair of Trustees of their Choral and Organ Music trust.